-Castle Howard is one of those stately homes who’s name is familiar even if you’ve never visited.
+Castle Howard is one of those stately homes whose name is familiar even if you’ve never visited.
 Made famous by the film Brideshead Revisited (with a remake made more recently in the same setting), it’s a beautiful house and estate not far from York.
 It was on my list to visit when we were on a break in York and decided to visit after our trip to Whitby.

 I was expecting it to be heaving with us arriving on a very warm sunny afternoon, but we had no problems finding a parking space.
 While there were plenty of people around, there was only a short queue to buy a ticket, and nowhere was too busy.
 N decided he wanted to do the Easter trail (always a good way to keep him going when we visit somewhere, knowing there’s a prize at the end of it), and he didn’t moan too much when I said we’d be going in the house as well as round the gardens.

 Castle Howard isn’t cheap so you probably want to make sure you’re there all day.
 There’s plenty to do with lovely walks around the lake and woods, trails, the house, shop, café, the land train and boating on the lakes.